 Harassment/Discrimination Reporting Form

-This form provides the opportunity for an employee to report violation(s) of Board Policy 03.162 or 03.262 and to secure an equitable, prompt, and satisfactory solution.
+This form provides the opportunity for an employee to report violation(s) of Board Policy 03.162 or 03.262 and to secure an equitable and prompt resolution.
 This procedure shall be implemented in compliance with Board policy and shall be used to document all complaints, whether addressed informally or formally.